julienbrg/arthera-hardhat-example-typescript/README.md

 # Arthera Hardhat Template

-An example implementation of an app that's using the native subscriptions available on Arthera.
+An example implementation of a simple app that's using the native subscriptions available on Arthera.

 ## Motivation